Skip to main content

 Student design/build project

 The School of Architecture at NC State is accredited by the National Architecture Accrediting Board (NAAB).
-The Master of Architecture program has been accredited since 1972/73 and will be visited again in 2026.
-The Bachelor of Architecture degree has currently been accredited since 1985 and will be visited again in 2026.
-The program has also historically been accredited from 1950/51 through 1976/77.
 Learn more about the NC State School of Architecture’s accreditation.

 NAAB Reports

-NC State University, College of Design, School of Architecture offers the following NAAB-accredited degree programs:
+North Carolina State University, College of Design, School of Architecture, offers the following NAAB-accredited degree program(s):

-• Bachelor of Architecture [B.Arch.] (preprofessional degree + 30 credits)
+• Bachelor of Architecture [B.Arch.] (preprofessional degree + 30 credits), next accreditation visit in 2027

-• Master of Architecture, Track 1 [M.Arch.] (preprofessional degree + 48 graduate credits)
+• Master of Architecture, Track 1 [M.Arch.] (preprofessional degree + 48 graduate credits), next accreditation visit in 2027

 • Architecture Registration Exam (ARE) Pass Rates by School